RavindrapalRathore/generative-text-models-NLP/README.md

-# Repository Description: Automated PDF to MCQ Generator
+# Automated PDF to MCQ Generator

 ## Overview
 This repository contains a Python script designed to automatically generate multiple-choice questions (MCQs) from PDF documents.
 The script reads the text from a PDF file, processes it using Natural Language Processing (NLP) with spaCy, and then generates MCQs with four options, including two correct answers.
 The MCQs are generated based on the TF-IDF scores and cosine similarity of sentences within the document.